hafez-ahmad/Covid19_dashboard_Bangladesh_and_Global/README.md

 ## Version 1.0 Dashboard (Source Code - `covid19.py` included)
 Comments are included in the source code `covid19.py` to assist you.
+## this is open source , this cannot make change for commerical porposes. use of this project in commerical is strickly probihited.